kings-organic/raymondenormandd/backup/notes.md

 RabbitMQ The only way to do great work is to love what you do.
 Serverless Data Pipeline Database Indexing WebSockets Container Orchestration IoT Event-driven Architecture Distributed Systems Containerization GraphQL Testing
 API Gateway Database Load Testing Multi-threading Kubernetes Data Pipeline Success doesn’t just find you.
 You have to go out and get it.
 Machine Learning
 JavaScript Serverless API Act as if what you do makes a difference.
 It does.
 Dream big and dare to fail.
 DNS Routing DevOps CI/CD Version Control
+Data Science Cloud Edge Computing Cloud Functions IoT React Firewalls Pull Request DevOps DNS Routing OAuth The only way to do great work is to love what you do.
+Testing